Media Streaming and Casting Feature in Syndoc PRO

 Benefits of cloud storage.

 On the flip side, the data you save to the cloud is far more secure than it is on your own hard drive.
-Cloud servers are housed in warehouses offsite and away from most employees, and they are heavily guarded.
-In addition, the data in those servers is encrypted, which makes hacking it a laborious, if not formidable, task for criminals.
+Cloud servers are housed in warehouses off-site and away from most employees, and they are heavily guarded.
+In addition, the data on those servers is encrypted, which makes hacking it a laborious, if not formidable, task for criminals.

 Another benefit to storing data on the cloud is cost effectiveness and ease-of-access.
 You can store tons of data, often for free, using the cloud.
 Measure that against the number of external hard drives and USBs you’d have to purchase, and the difficulty accessing data once you’ve stored to multiple other devices, and you can see why cloud storage has become a popular option for businesses and consumers alike.

-Yes, your data is relatively safe in the cloud—likely much more so than on your own hard drive.
+Yes, your data is relatively safe in the cloud—more likely much more so than on your own hard drive.
 In addition, files are easy to access and maintain.
 However, cloud services ultimately put your data in the hands of other people.

-If you’re ready to store data on the cloud, we suggest you use a cloud service with two-factor authentication and encryption.
-In addition, follow these best practices to help keep your data on the cloud secure:
+If you’re ready to store data in the cloud, we suggest you use a cloud service with two-factor authentication and encryption.
+In addition, follow these best practices to help keep your data in the cloud secure: